ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 ![Launch an instance]({{site.baseurl}}/img/launch_instance.png)

-Navigate through the following tabs and provide the values, then click **Launch Instance** on the lower right side of the dialog.
+Navigate through the following tabs and provide the values, then click **Launch Instance** on the lower right side of the dialog box.

-### Values in Launch Instance dialog
+### Fill in values in the Launch Instance dialog box

 #### The Details tab